imanecloud99/DM_ML_Carvana_Project/README.md

 # DM_ML_Carvana_Project

-This project is a manipulation of methods of Data Mining and Machine learning to prepare , clean and analyze a dataset that contains information about car auctions occurred in the US between 2009 and 2010 by the company Carvana and to test the performance of machine learning models (KNN,SVM, Logistic Regression, DNN,..) on this dataset.
+The objective of this project is to prepare the data in order to better understand our dataset on the one hand, and on the other hand to test the performance of machine learning models(KNN,SVM, Logistic Regression, DNN,..) on this dataset.

+The dataset contains information about car auctions occurred in the US between 2009 and 2010 by the company Carvana, the online used car marketplace.